eukara/steamplay-fteqw/README.md

 Then this is the right tool for you.

+It'll play with the new re-release content by default now; if you want it to ALWAYS start with the original, authentic content set PLAY_RERELEASE to 0 inside fteqw_wrapper.

+You will not be able to play the new expansions however.

 # Dependencies
 None, it expects your /bin/sh to handle arrays and things though.
 And you want fteqw installed.
 Put it into $HOME/bin if that's in your $PATH